RAPID CITY OFFICE 605-343-1040

 Steve devotes a great deal of time to the community.
 He is a member of the Rapid City Chamber of Commerce and volunteers for a multitude of youth athletic programs and non-profit boards.
 Outside the office, Steve enjoys being with family, traveling, camping/boating, and appreciating all the Black Hills has to offer.

 J.D., University of Missouri-Columbia, top 25% (2006)

 B.S., Business Administration (Marketing Emphasis), University of South Dakota, cum laude (2002)

 South Dakota, Missouri, U.S. District Court of South Dakota, Eighth Circuit Court of Appeals, United States Supreme Court.

 Sarah joined Bangs McCullen in 2007.
-She practices in a wide variety of settings, including employment disputes, civil litigation, federal criminal defense, and family law.
+She practices in a wide variety of settings, including employment law, civil litigation, federal criminal defense, and family law.
 Sarah holds an AV Rating from Martindale-Hubbell.
-She has been the recipient of multiple awards, including Pro Bono Attorney of the Year (PCBA, 2010-2011), Outstanding Young Lawyer of the Year (PCBA, 2016), and the State Bar President’s Pro Bono Award (South Dakota State Bar, 2020).
+She has been the recipient of multiple awards, including Pro Bono Attorney of the Year (PCBA, 2010-2011 and 2022), Outstanding Young Lawyer of the Year (PCBA, 2016), and the State Bar President’s Pro Bono Award (South Dakota State Bar, 2020).

 Sarah has guest lectured for numerous law-related undergraduate courses and has served as a faculty member for various employment and labor-related legal seminars.
 She previously served on the Board of Directors for the Humane Society of the Black Hills.
-She currently serves on the Board of Directors for Children’s House Montessori, where she is also an active member of the PTO.
+She currently serves on the Board of Directors for Children’s House Montessori.

 Outside of the office, Sarah enjoys cooking, music, and spending time with family in the beautiful Black Hills.